-In order for the Bark for Kids app to fully monitor your child's Android device, we will need to have Accessibility enabled.
+In order for the Bark for Kids app to fully monitor your child's Android device, and for us to enforce uninstall protection, we will need to have Accessibility enabled.
 For a full walkthrough on how to set up an Android device for monitoring, check out this article.

 STEP 1: Access your child's Android device.

 STEP 2: Open the Settings app (⚙️) on your child's Android device.

 STEP 4: In the Accessibility section, you will find a list of options under Services or Installed Services, as seen below.
 Tap on Bark and turn it On.

 If your child's device is on Android 13, you will need to do the following to be able to enable the Accessibility setting for Bark: Settings app ⚙ > Apps > Bark > three dot menu on top right > tap on Allow restricted settings.

 STEP 5: Open the Bark for Kids app.
 It looks like this:

 STEP 6: Tap on the bottom right gear icon.
 Then tap on Test Monitoring!

 NOTE: If you're on the Bark Jr plan, you won't see Test Monitoring as an option, so you can move on.

 - Upload over Wi-Fi only: If your child's Android device needs to conserve cellular data use, then you may consider turning on the setting of "Upload over Wi-Fi only."
 Otherwise, leave disabled.